rerun-io/rerun-docs/docs/reference/sdk-operating-modes.md

 #### `Rust`

-[`Session::spawn`](https://docs.rs/rerun/latest/rerun/struct.Session.html#method.spawn) spawns a new viewer on the main thread (for platform compatibility reasons) and continues executing user code on a new thread, streaming data between the two in real-time using an in-memory channel.
+`rerun::native_viewer::spawn` spawns a new viewer on the main thread (for platform compatibility reasons) and continues executing user code on a new thread, streaming data between the two in real-time using an in-memory channel.

 ## Connect